 I am not sure when it began; but I know it has been for more than a year that Noah has had an interest in My Little Pony Friendship is Magic.
 It is indeed magic, and because of his gender and the fact so many of us grew up on a different kind of My Little Pony, so began the creation of The Brony.
 A Brony, if you don’t know is either a male or adult person who is a big fan of the My Little Pony (MLP) Friendship is Magic Series.
 This “reboot” of ponies was created by Lauren Faust (Powerpuff Girls, Fosters Home for Imaginary Friends) and is nothing like the ponies you may have grown up on.

 These ponies are fierce, loyal, independent and full of love and tolerance.
 They tolerate and love the heck out of you even if you aren’t being so lovable.
 They have their own issues and battles to wage from time to time, but they have always found that through friendship they can achieve whatever it is they need to.
-At the end of every episode one of the ponies sends a letter about something they learned to their mentor Princess Celestia, who kind of run things and has her stuff in check.
-She has this constantly flowing rainbow mane too that may be hypnotizing me a little.
+At the end of every episode one of the ponies sends a letter about something they learned to their mentor Princess Celestia, who is the ruler of them all (Equestria) She certainly has her stuff in check.
+She also has a constantly flowing rainbow mane, which may be hypnotizing me a little.

 As a society we can make up silly rules that don’t make any sense (ASD kids know this painfully well).
 Men and boys may feel slightly embarrassed they like a show that has an almost entire starring cast of female ponies.
 So they created get-togethers to share their fandom.
 And what began as a small 100 person convention in New York in 2011, turned into a 9607 person convention August 2014 at the Baltimore Convention Center called Bronycon.We were invited to Bronycon 2014 in Baltimare as they call it to cover the convention and I was most interested in how this Brony culture and special needs community gels together.